TrautsNottus/trautsnottus.github.io/_docs/classteacher/assessment/functions/large.md

 number
 : Determines what value in the sequence you want returned from the aspects in the formula.

-If the number specified is 2 the 2nd highest value will be returned.
+If the number specified is 2 the 2nd highest value be returns.

 E.g. 2 = 2nd, 3 = 3rd, 4 = 4th etc.